 Oregon is famous for its rugged natural beauty and unique landscapes.
 In addition to that, Oregon is equally renowned for its lush-wild atmosphere and urban charm.

-With so much of Oregon’s incredible and stunning attractions, there are definitely tons of things to do in Oregon too.
+With so many of Oregon’s incredible and stunning attractions, there are definitely tons of things to do in Oregon too.
 This is exactly why we have compiled a list of 10 exciting things to do in Oregon to get your vacation started.

-So, that aside from relishing the moments in nature, you can also engage yourself in some of the most fun things to do in Oregon, like relaxing in hot springs, visiting a national park, checking out hiking trails, or visiting fun places.
+So, aside from relishing the moments in nature, you can also engage yourself in some of the most fun things to do in Oregon, like relaxing in hot springs, visiting a national park, checking out hiking trails, or visiting fun places.

 But before checking out the things to do in Oregon, let us know a bit about the state.
 It’s time to check some interesting facts about Oregon.

 You may already know some of these facts, but we are confident that you don’t know all.
 So, either way, you are going to enjoy learning these facts about Oregon.
 And you know why?
 Because some of these facts are just outrageously funny.

 Well, let’s get going.

 Fact:1-One-fourth of the country’s total population of the llama is here!

 Don’t worry if you haven’t seen a llama in a long time, or ever before, because, upon your visit to Oregon, you will for sure come across a lot of them.
 Because the residents of Oregon alone own one-fourth of the country’s total llama population.